afpineda/OpenSourceSimWheelESP32/src/QualityControls/IntegrationTests/Proto2/README.md

 1. Open the joystick test app.
 2. At this point, the working mode of clutch paddles could be set to anything due to previous test.
 This is ok.
-3. Hit "Cycle CF" 4 times and test "CLUTCH1" and "CLUTCH" each time, in no particular order.
+3. Hit "Cycle CF" 4 times and test "CLUTCH1" and "CLUTCH2" each time, in no particular order.
 In clutch mode, test "RCW" and "RCCW" for bite point calibration.
 4. Hit "Cycle CF" until analog axis mode is selected (check using "CLUTCH1").
 5. Wait for 30 seconds or so.
 6. Reset.
 Close the joystick test app.
 Wait for the device to connect again.